 The French term means "growth".
-With it, a special quality is attested for a vineyard, a winery or a wine.
+It is used to attest to a special quality for a vineyard, a winery or a wine.
 It is mainly used in France, but also in other countries.
 Depending on the region, there are different designations in France, such as Cru Classé, Grand Cru and Premier Cru.
-Confusingly, not only the Cru designations are different per region, but also the number and order of the quality levels.
-Other French designations for areas of outstanding quality include Climat, Clos, Côte and Lieu-dit.
-See comprehensive lists of all classification systems under Grand Cru, of the country-specific wine quality hierarchies under Quality system as well as of all vineyard-relevant keywords under Vineyard.
+Confusingly, not only the cru designations, but also the number and order of the quality levels are different per region.
+Other French designations for areas of outstanding quality are Climat, Clos, Côte and Lieu-dit.
+See comprehensive lists of all classification systems under Grand Cru, the country-specific wine quality hierarchies under Quality system as well as all vineyard-relevant keywords under Vineyard.